Expensify/expensify-common/README.md

 1. Run `npm run package` to increment the version in `package.json`
 1. Create a PR for your branch
-2. Once the PR has been merged, get newest commit SHA for `master` from [here](https://github.com/Expensify/JS-Libs/commits/master), and update the entry in `package.json` for web-expensify and web-secure to point to that hash
+2. Once the PR has been merged, get newest commit SHA for `master` from [here](https://github.com/Expensify/JS-Libs/commits/master), and update the entry in `package.json` for Web-Expensify and Web-Secure to point to that hash, and run `npm update js-libs`.

 ## Versioning
 We use `<major>.<minor>.<patch>` versioning scheme.